Haventec/authenticate-ios-sdk/README.md

 * **updateStorage:** It updates the Android Storage with the new user details.
 Whenever your app invokes a method that changes the authentication state (add user, add device, activate user, activate device, or login), your app must update the Haventec SDK storage using this method.

+* **regenerateSalt:** It allows the salt to be regenerated post-initialisation.
+This should be done whenever a new hashed PIN is created, e.g.on PIN reset or add new device

 * **hashPin:** It returns a SHA-512 Hashing of the PIN passed as argument.

 * **getAccessToken:** It returns the session access token of the current authenticated user from the Android Storage